Mo7amedAmin/inpainting-api/README.md

 ## 🙋 Authors

-Developed by **Mohamed Ali** and **Ahmed Elsharkay** as part of a graduation project focused on AI-driven interior design, visualization, and generative modeling.
+Developed by **Mohamed Ali** and **Ahmed Elsharkawy** as part of a graduation project focused on AI-driven interior design, visualization, and generative modeling.

 ---